LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ## Contributing icons
 For beginners, it is faster to create icons [in Figma](https://www.figma.com/), although [Inkscape](https://inkscape.org/) and similar software will do.
 A file explorer, a text editor, and a terminal window will also be useful.

+To avoid rework, save time and understand the limitations of the guidelines, it is worth reading reviews (e.g., [+8 icons, +1 link, +4 updates](https://github.com/LawnchairLauncher/lawnicons/pull/1865)) and creating no more than 5 icons in the first contribution.

 Need help?
 [Join Lawnchair on Discord](https://discord.com/invite/3x8qNWxgGZ).

-### TL;DR on icon design

-> [!NOTE]
-> Upload no more than 10 icons at a time.
-> For icon samples, see [the Lawnicons Figma repository](https://www.figma.com/community/file/1227718471680779613) made by [Grabstertv](https://github.com/Grabstertv).

-The canvas is `192×192px`.
-The content area for most icons is `160×160px`, meaning the long side of an icon should be `160px`.
-Square icons should be `154×154px`.
-No fill, the stroke width is `12px`.
-All shapes should be black `#000` with rounded ends and joins.
-Round 90° angles by `6-32px`.
-Avoid noticable black spots, close distances between strokes, and drastic changes in stroke widths.
-Simplify details, but don't lose recognizability.
-Provide original and localized names, so the icons can be found.

-To avoid rework, save time and understand the limitations of the guidelines, it is worth reading reviews (e.g., [+8 icons, +1 link, +4 updates](https://github.com/LawnchairLauncher/lawnicons/pull/1865)) and creating 5-10 icons in the first contribution.

 ### Canvas & Sizes